-Why Elton John is a pop music legend.
+Why Elton John is a pop piano legend

 If you are as excited to watch Rocketman in theaters as we are, you probably know that the Elton John biopic will be released on May 31st.
 The film will not only offer insights into Elton John’s life and work, but also delve into why he yielded so much success throughout his career.
-And just like a small town legend can become one of the greatest pop stars of all time, you, even as a beginner, can master some of his beloved tunes on the piano.
+And just like a small town legend can become one of the greatest pop stars of all time, you, even as a beginner, can master some of the beloved Elton John piano tunes.
 But what transformed an industry underdog into a legend?
 And how can learning his music specifically inform your own progression as a piano player?

 💡 Eager to learn the Rocketman soundtrack before reading more about Elton John’s career?
 Find it here!

-💡If you want to learn these magic chords: The first few chords that you learn on the piano are more than enough to replicate some classic tunes and even improvise your own.
+💡If you want to learn these magic Elton John chords: The first few chords that you learn on the piano are more than enough to replicate some classic tunes and even improvise your own.

 💡 Learn the basic principles of pop music by playing pop-classics in our Pop Piano Course.
 Play freely following chord-symbols and learn how to improvise.

 Elton John and the perfect merge between quantity and quality

 A major word used to describe Elton John is “prolific”, due to the 30 solo albums and 14 collaborations he crafted throughout his career.
 Though nothing beats the anticipation of waiting ten years for the next James Cameron masterpiece, there is something to be said for consistency.
 After all, Elton John’s commitment to production proved the point that practice makes perfect – even for those with inborn talent.